 What a fun morning! #albeachbreaktbex #alabamabeachblogger Spent my morning doing the Coastal Segway Adventures guided tour.
 First time ever on a Segway!
 25 miles of trails through Hugh S. Branyon Backcountry trail!
 We spied alligators, snakes, lizards and a bald eagle too. #instanature #nature #fun #travelling #travelblogger #usa🇺🇸 #southernness

-Gulf Shores, Alabama Attractions You Should See or Do:
+Gulf Shores, Alabama Attractions Things to See or Do:

 This was one activity I had never tried before and I was excited to give it a try.
 We used Coastal Segway Adventures and had a lot of fun zipping through Hugh S. Branyon Backcountry and Gulf State Park.